kevincolyar/dropcaster/README.md

 Dropcaster will use its default template for generating the episode pages.
 It is also possible to specify a custom episode template with the `--episode-template` switch, passing the name of a custom episode template file (similar to a custom channel template).

+The major difference between the channel and episode HTML templates is that the episodes write out lyrics.
+For podcasts, lyrics are used for an in-depth description of the episode.
+Any text is treated as [Markdown](http://daringfireball.net/projects/markdown/) and converted to HTML.

 Sidecar files
 -------------
 You may override the meta data for any episode by providing a YAML file with the same name as the mp3 file, but with an extension of yml or yaml (ususally refered to as [sidecar file](http://en.wikipedia.org/wiki/Sidecar_file)).
 Any attributes specified in this file override the ID tags in the mp3 file.